mdn/content/files/en-us/web/css/css_scrollbars/index.md

 {{CSSRef}}{{SeeCompatTable}}

-The **CSS scrollbars styling** module defines properties to influence the visual styling of scrollbars, including controls for their color and width.
-It standardizes the obsolete scrollbar color properties introduced in 2000 by Windows IE 5.5.
+The **CSS scrollbars styling** module defines properties that provide visual styling of scrollbars, including controls for their color and width.

 ## Scrollbar styling in action